CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 The next option allows you to set the default height for the widget.
 The minimum pixel height of the Page Widget is 280 and the maximum is 500.

 The next option is the **Module Width** not to be confused with the **Widget Width** this is the surrounding Joomla module.
 You might want to reduce this width if for example you only have two modules displayed at the bottom of your page and you want the Page to be a bit more compact.
-Don't forget the Page Widget will automatically adapt to the width of its parent element on page load as I mentioned at the start of this section. *\[Figure 29a\]*
+Don't forget the Page Widget will automatically adapt to the width of its parent element on page load as I mentioned at the start of this section.

+Set the last option to Yes if your template is having trouble configuring the right height for the content. *\[Figure 29a\]*

 ![Figure-29a](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-page-mod-config-layout.png "Figure-29a"){.coalaweb-docs}